Weekend Report Jun. 29th, 2012

 [hdvideo id=111]

-Hello, ambulance thank you for joining us for this weekend report.
+Hello, thank you for joining us for this weekend report.
 Now here’s the news highlight for the week.

 Wheldon Gideon found Guilty of Bank Robbery